 - Master of Business Administration – Dalhousie University (1986)

 - Master of Industrial Relations – University of Toronto (1982)

 - Bachelor of Commerce with Distinction (Ind.
 Rel.) – University of Alberta (1981)

-- Certified by the Law Society of Upper Canada as a Specialist in Labour Law
+Certified by the Law Society of Ontario as a Specialist in Labour Law